 And don’t forget the puddles!

-Get a full week of playful rainbow theme ideas!
+Get a full week of playful learning ideas!

 Save time and get right to the playful learning with our printable lesson plan sets.
 Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for home preschool families and classroom teachers so all activities are geared directly toward your needs.